QiuranHu/Simple-makeup-parser/README.md

 # Simple-makeup-parser
-Based on the book "Advanced TypeScript 3 Programming Projects"
+Based on the book "Advanced TypeScript 3 Programming Projects".
+Using TypeScript.